kvzhao/metric-learning-evaluator/README.md

 ## Introduction

-The repo provides an metric learning evaluation tool which support online (training time) evaluation and offline performance & report generation.
+The repo provides the metric learning evaluation tool which support online (training time) evaluation and offline performance & report generation.
 Several features the evaluator provides
 1. Modularization of each performance measures
 2. Efficient and reusable data container
 3. Several command line tools for smooth data manipulation